cjsaiz89/GSM-FTP-transceiver/README.md

 - *12V charger r3.zip* contains KiCad files for the 12V lead-adic battery charger PCB w/ 20W solar panel.
 This board is optional to power the Radiometer PCB board and arduino.
 - *Radiometer PCB* contains KiCad files for the amplification and signal conditioning circuit.
 MKR1400 boards is connected to this board.

+- *Sample log.txt* is example of the serial interface with the device.

 **Uploaded files content example**